 Rock can be economical, as it does not require frequent replacement.
 Aesthetically, rock can also be purchased in many different colors, tones, and textures, allowing you to achieve a truly custom and personal feeling to your landscaping.

 Rocks are often used as a contemporary, crisp landscaping design element.
 It’s also available in many different sizes, and it’s excellent at facilitating water drainage.
 Some of the most common rocks used in landscaping are pea gravel, marble rocks, river rocks, beach pebbles and lava rocks.

 In terms of upfront supply and installation cost, rock can be much more expensive than mulch.
 It also may not be the best option in an area with significant plant and leaf debris, which will accumulate and stick on top of the rock.

 Weeds popping up between the rocks can be unsightly, so rock will require installation of a barrier below.
-You’ll also need to consider a form of edge retainer to prevent the rock from spilling out.
+If you choose landscaping with rocks instead of mulch, you’ll also need to consider a form of edge retainer to prevent the rock from spilling out.

 Benefits of Mulch

 Flowers thrive in landscaping beds with mulch, rather than rock.
 Organic mulch will slowly decay over time, potentially providing a fantastic source of nutrients for your plants.
 Mulch is significantly cheaper to purchase and install than rock.
 Additionally, mulch is available in different tones that will complement the colors and design of your front or backyard landscape.
 Typical colors of mulch are red, brown, neutral and black.
 The most common type of mulch is wood mulch.